 Since man has sinned, he is certainly not as fully like God as he was before.
 His moral purity has been lost and his sinful character certainly does not reflect God’s holiness.
 His intellect is corrupted by falsehood and misunderstanding; his speech no longer continually glorifies God; his relationships are often governed by selfishness rather than love, and so forth.
 Though man is still in the image of God, in every aspect of life some parts of that image have been distorted or lost (Systematic Theology, p.
 444, emphasis added).

-To put it another way, it is precisely the Image of God that makes man human; man could not lose the Image without ceasing to be what he is.
-Furthermore, it is only because he retains it, even in a broken or distorted form, that man is redeemable and worth redeeming.
-Without it, God would have had no reason or motivation to send His Son to die on our behalf.
-This is a vital point, not only from a strictly theological point of view, but also in connection with practical issues such as the sanctity of human life.
+The image of God is what makes man human; man could not lose the image without ceasing to be what he is.
+Moreover, it’s only because man keeps his image of God — even in a broken or distorted form — that man is redeemable and worth redeeming.
+Without it, God would have had no reason to send His Son to die on our behalf.

 If a title is currently unavailable through Focus on the Family, we encourage you to use another retailer.